-This easy crab cake recipe has just 7 simple ingredients.
-Packed with lumps of juicy crab meat, savory seasonings, and flaky breadcrumbs.
+This easy crab cakes recipe has just 7 simple ingredients.
+It’s packed with lumps of juicy crab meat, savory seasonings, and flaky breadcrumbs.

 Best Type of Crab Meat to Use for Crab Cakes

-- First up is the jumbo lump.
-It has an off-white shade and is harvested from crabs’ swimmer fin muscles.
+- First up is jumbo lump crab meat.
+It has an off-white shade and is harvested from the crab’s swimmer fin muscles.
 Since crabs only have two fin muscles, it requires a LOT of crabs to form one serving of this crab meat.
 So, don’t be surprised when you see how expensive this meat is!
-They’re astoundingly delicious, though, and may be eaten on its own or as a salad topping.
+They’re astoundingly delicious, though, and may be eaten on their own or as a salad topping.

-- Next is the lump crab meat.
-It has the same shade as the jumbo lump, albeit a tad bit smaller.
-It’s packed with flavor, comes from the body of a crab and makes for an excellent crab cake!
+- Next is lump crab meat.
+It has the same shade as jumbo lump, albeit a tad bit smaller.
+It’s packed with flavor, comes from the body of a crab, and makes for an excellent crab cake!
 This is one of the most popular options.

-- Third on the list is the backfin or the flake crab meat.
-It is also harvested from the crab’s body, but also includes some shreds of lump meat.
-As for its consistency, it’s a bit flakier than the jumbo lump.
-Combine a few portions of backfin with lump meat and you’ve got yourself the best combination of crab meat for your crab cake.
+- Third on the list is backfin, or flake crab meat.
+It’s also harvested from the crab’s body, but also includes some shreds of lump meat.
+As for its consistency, it’s a bit flakier than jumbo lump.
+Combine a few portions of backfin with lump meat, and you’ll have the best combination of crab meat for your crab cake.

-- Last is the claw.
+- Last is claw meat.
 It has a darker shade than the rest on the list.
 The claw isn’t as sweet, but definitely more flavorful.
 It’s the most affordable out of all the crab meats and is perfect for stews and soups.

 Also, be sure to get the ones labeled “fresh-picked” or “hand-picked.”
 This means the crab meat is (almost always) free from shells and cartilage.

-Apart from the crabmeat, this crab cake recipe calls for basic pantry ingredients.
+Apart from the crab meat, this crab cakes recipe calls for basic pantry ingredients.

 - Crab meat.
 While other recipes recommend shredding the meat, don’t!
 Believe me, your crab cakes will taste much better with lumps!

 - Bread crumbs.
 They serve as the cakes’ filler.
-I prefer Panko crumbs because they give the crab cake a nice crispy texture.
+I prefer panko crumbs because they give the crab cakes a nice, crispy texture.
 Aside from bread crumbs, you may also use cracker crumbs.